Propagated Error and Logarithmic Differentiation for Percent Error Analysis

 \[\Delta F_G = F_G \times \frac{\Delta F_G}{F_G} \approx 459 \times 0.021 \approx 10 \;\text{N}\]

-That is roughly 2 pounds of uncertainty in the calculated weight – very reasonable!
+That is roughly 2 pounds of uncertainty in the calculated weight – a reasonable result.

 Comparing Measurement Strategies